Learn how to drive more conversions and revenue from the Active Aging segment of consumers.

 - Build your online customer service strategy that also addresses key issues like security & privacy paving the way for purchase by the older online shopper

+Jeff Weiss: Hello everyone, and good afternoon for those of you who are on Eastern standard time like us.
+Good morning to those who are on Pacific time, as is my co-presenter, Jon and good day to everyone else in between.
+My name is Jeff Weiss and welcome to today’s webinar.
+We’re very excited to get this going.
+We’ve got a good group of people attending so, thrilled about that.
 Just wanted to take a moment to introduce ourselves.
 I’m Jeff Weiss I’m President and CEO of Age of Majority, I’m on the left there.
 I’m the youngest of the baby boomers, I’m 54.
 I’ve spent just under half my time on the corporate brand side and the rest of my time on the agency consulting side and we started Age of Majority just over a year ago to really identify and exploit opportunities for what we called the active aging consumer and market.
 Just for reference ’cause you can’t see slide, I’ve got on black cords and a black sweater today.
+Jon, over to you.

 Jon MacDonald: Hi, there, I’m Jon MacDonald.
 I’m the president and founder of The Good.
 We help e-commerce and Legion brands to increase sales, and our services convert more of a company’s existing website traffic into buyers through what’s called conversion rate optimization, which we’ll talk a lot about today.
 So we’ve worked with brands like Xerox, Adobe, The Economist, and several more.
 I am on the younger side for the presentation and definitely in the Gen X cusp of that.
 I’m excited to be here today.